Two bright lights in Alberta politics announce their departure

 A city councillor since 2007, the youthful and largely unknown Iveson that year ran an insurgent campaign that emphasized "smart growth" and "politics in full sentences," recalled political logger Dave Cournoyer, a friend and informal advisor of the mayor, this morning.

-Mr. Iveson was re-elected to Edmonton City Council in 2010, and ran for mayor after three-term chief magistrate Stephen Mandel exited municipal politics in 2013.
+Mr. Iveson was re-elected to Edmonton city council in 2010, and ran for mayor after three-term chief magistrate Stephen Mandel exited municipal politics in 2013.
 Mr. Iveson was re-elected with a commanding lead in 2017.

 He likely could have contemplated easy re-election this year, but the thought of another term trying to hold one of Canada's major cities together in the face of the Kenney government's wrecking crew was probably too much to ask of anyone.